 (b) on application by the holder of a producer’s licence or wholesaler’s licence, approve an agreement or arrangement between that holder and a person who is to act as an unlicensed agent, where the Director is satisfied that the agent is a fit and proper person to so act, under which the agent is to be remunerated by reference to the quantity of liquor sold by the agent.

+(3a) An agreement or arrangement approved under subsection (3) is of no effect to the extent that it purports —

+(a) to authorise a person other than the licensee to conduct the business carried on under the licence; or

+(b) to exclude, modify or restrict any requirement, responsibility or duty imposed on the licensee by or under this Act.

 (4) This section does not prevent a licensed club from entering into a contract for the provision of services (not being for the sale or supply of liquor at the club) to, or for the benefit of, the members of the club, but the authorisation to sell liquor under the licence shall not be exercisable otherwise than through the members, officers or employees of the club.

 [Section 104 amended by No. 12 of 1998 s.
-73.]
+73; No. 73 of 2006 s.
+72, 92 and 110.]

 Division 5 — Lodgers